 Ever wondered what it would be like to stay in a £156,000 a week luxury chalet?
 Well walk this way, I’m about to take you on an enticing tour of Sir Richard Branson’s The Lodge Verbier.
 And yes, it’s as epic as you’re thinking and then some…

-Many think chalets are just for winter, all geared towards the power-hound skiers and boarders.
+Many think chalets are just for winter, all geared towards the thrill seeking skiers and boarders.
 Oh, how wrong they are!
-In summer the white-capped slopes home to the beautiful wooden abodes literally spring to life like a page out of Heidi.
+In summer the white-capped slopes home to beautiful wooden abodes literally spring to life like a page out of Heidi.

 Think lush green pastures, soaring mountains and picturesque villages.
 And yes the hills are alive but with the abundance of colourful wild flowers.
 There is really no better feeling than relaxing in the mountain sun, filling your lungs with the crisp fresh air and listening to the melodic tinkering of cow bells in the distance.
 It’s a slice of pure Swiss bliss.